AROUND £900 has been taken from a betting shop after a worker was threatened at knife point.

 A man entered Corals, in Elm Grove, Southsea, and threatened a 60-year-old male member of staff with what appeared to be a knife.

-The man demanded he empty the contents of the till in his bag, which he did, and was forced to open the safe, where money was removed.
+The man demanded he empty the contents of the till in his bag, which he did.

 Approximately £900 was stolen in total.
 The contents of the till included till receipts and betting slips.

 The member of staff was uninjured.

 The incident happened yesterday (Saturday) at around 5.40pm.

 Detective Constable Mark Brockman said: ‘During the incident there were several members of public in the bookmakers.
 We would appeal for these people to come forward.

 ‘We would also appeal to anyone who saw a man acting suspiciously in the area of Elm Grove and The Thicket around the time of the incident.